Loanbrwsk1/Documentations_of_projects/docs/en/security-app.md

 To execute the .exe file, you need to make a shortcut of it on your desktop, else you have to find the file to execute it.
 You can't copy/paste the file on your desktop, it will not work.

+## **Display issue**

+If the window seems not to be correctly displayed, plaease check if your display is zoomed.
+The scale must be at 100%.

 ## **Links**

 [Link to the repo](https://github.com/Loanbrwsk1/Security-App)